sg-crest A Singapore Government Agency Website

 You can only appeal against a decision made by the court.

-If you pleaded guilty, you cannot appeal against your conviction.
+If you were convicted after pleading guilty, you cannot appeal against your conviction.
 You can only appeal against your sentence or any other order made by the court.

 Note

-If you wish to retract your plea of guilt after you have been sentenced, you may apply for a criminal revision at the General Division of the High Court.
+If you have grounds for retracting your plea of guilt after you have been sentenced, you may file a criminal revision to the General Division of the High Court.

 Grounds of appeal